Triphosgene: Uses

 Alcohols are converted to carbonates.
 Primary and secondary amines are converted to ureas and isocyanates.

 Triphosgene has been used to synthesize chlorides.
-Some Alkyl chlorides are prepared by treating alcohols with a mixture of triphosgene and pyridine.
-Alkyl dichlorides and trichlorides can similarly be synthesized using triphosgene.
-Vinyl chlorides are synthesized from ketones using triphosgene and DMF to form a Vilsmeier reagent, followed by a ring opening by chloride ions.
-Aryl chlorides can also be produced using a Vilsmeier reagent from triphosgene and DMF.
+Alkyl chlorides are produced from alcohols upon treatment with a mixture of triphosgene and pyridine.
+Alkyl dichlorides and trichlorides can similarly be prepared.
+Vinyl chlorides are synthesized from 2-epoxyketone using triphosgene and DMF to form the Vilsmeier reagent in situ.

 Safety

 The vapor pressure of Triphosgene is sufficiently high for it to reach concentrations that are considered toxicologically unsafe.
 While several properties of triphosgene are not yet readily available, it is known that it is very toxic if inhaled.
-A toxic gas is emitted if it comes in contact with water.
+Toxic gases (phosgene and hydrogen chloride) are emitted when it comes in contact with water.
 There is a lack of information and variability regarding the proper handling of triphosgene.
 It is assumed to have the same risks as phosgene.